dnguyen800/dnguyen800.github.io/_category/Home Automation.md

 After fitting three homes with an array of sensors, tablets, speakers, lights and other gadgets, I have to admit that the small conveniences gained with home automation add up to something meaningful.
 I can listen to my music synchronized in every room in the house, cast a Youtube video from my phone to the TV while the mood lighting automatically kicks in, and control all my devices from a tablet.
 When it works, the house truly feels integrated and I feel at peace and can enjoy living in a cool space.

-__Not every device is perfectly integrated, but the smart home solution I have is good enough to recommend for beginners.__ What you will find here is a collection of unbiased advice and recommendations on each aspect of the smart home, and an honest opinion on what smart homes are capable of with today’s technology.
-This site is different in that every device listed here can integrate in some way to the home automation hub, voice assistant, and I review the quality of the integration.
+__Not every device is perfectly integrated, but the smart home solution I have should be sufficient for newcomers.__ What you will find here is a collection of unbiased advice and recommendations on each aspect of the smart home, and an honest opinion on what smart homes are capable of with today’s technology.
+This site is different in that every device listed here can integrate in some way to the home automation hub, voice assistant, along with a review of the quality of the integration.

 <!-- Section Break -->
 <hr class="minor" />